rapid7/insightconnect-plugins/plugins/rest/help.md

 # Description

-The HTTP Requests plugin to make it easy to integrate with RESTful services
+The HTTP Requests plugin allows users to automate HTTP requests to API services such as [RESTful based services](https://en.wikipedia.org/wiki/Representational_state_transfer).

 # Key Features
 *This plugin does not contain any key features.*

 # Requirements
 *This plugin does not contain any requirements.*

 # Supported Product Versions
 * 2022-09-05

 # Documentation

 ## Setup
 The connection configuration accepts the following parameters:

 |Name|Type|Default|Required|Description|Enum|Example|